Tom5521/STBackup/README.md

 The program logs all the actions in the `app.log` file.

-# SillyTavernBackup Installer
+# STbackup Installer

-This script is an installer for the SillyTavernBackup program.
+This script is an installer for the STbackup program.
 This is a simple script for those who do not want to compile.
 ## Usage

 To use this script, follow these steps: